 Tenancy Services will only retain personal information as long as it is required for the purposes for which the information was collected and may lawfully be used.

-Where any information provided (which may include personal information) to or through this site constitute public records, it will be retained to the extent required by the Public Records Act 2005.
-Tenancy Services may also be required to disclose information under the Official Information Act 1982 or to a Parliamentary Select Committee or Parliament in response to a Parliamentary Question.
+Where any information or data provided (which may include personal information) to or through this site or other digital tools constitute public records, these will be retained to the extent required by the Public Records Act 2005.

 Rights of access and correction